 Investors may purchase shares directly from the Fund in accordance with the instructions below.
-Investors may buy and sell shares of the Fund through financial intermediaries and their agents that have made arrangements with the Fund and are authorized to buy and sell shares of the Fund (collectively, "Financial Intermediaries").
-Orders will be priced at the appropriate price next computed after it is received by a Financial Intermediary.
+Investors may buy and sell shares of the Fund through Financial Intermediaries.
 A Financial Intermediary may hold shares in an omnibus account in the Financial Intermediary's name or the Financial Intermediary may maintain individual ownership records.
 We may pay the Financial Intermediary for maintaining individual ownership records as well as providing other shareholder services.
-Financial intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
+Financial Intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
 Investors should check with their Financial Intermediary to determine if it is subject to these arrangements.
 Financial Intermediaries are responsible for placing orders correctly and promptly with the Fund, forwarding payment promptly.
-Orders transmitted with a Financial Intermediary before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the NYSE is open for business, will be priced based on our NAV next computed after it is received by the Financial Intermediary.